Abdur-RasheedAde/Sentiment-Analysis-of-Fabric-Data-Engineering-Project-of-NewsData/README.md

 -  [View first_Pyhton codes here](https://github.com/Abdur-RasheedAde/Fabric_Data_Engineering_Projects/blob/main/World_Data.ipynb)
 -  [View second_pyhton codes here](https://github.com/Abdur-RasheedAde/Fabric_Data_Engineering_Projects/blob/main/World_Continent.ipynb)

+4. Data Science Sentiment Analysis with ML Model: A Power BI Report was built directly from the loaded LakeHouse Tables with KPIs ranging from Population metrics, to LandArea and Fertility Rate.
+The Power Bi is also hosted within the workspace and all data modeling and report building were done in the cloud.
-4. Data Visualization with PowerBI: A Power BI Report was built directly from the loaded LakeHouse Tables with KPIs ranging from Population metrics, to LandArea and Fertility Rate.
+5. Data Visualization with PowerBI: A Power BI Report was built directly from the loaded LakeHouse Tables with KPIs ranging from Population metrics, to LandArea and Fertility Rate.
 The Power Bi is also hosted within the workspace and all data modeling and report building were done in the cloud.

 ## KPI Building
 While creating building the visualization, the following KPIs were considered;